eIDAS Regulation (2.0)

 Scope

-The eIDAS Regulation (electronic identification and trust services) aims to facilitate secure and seamless electronic transactions and to establish a standardized framework for electronic identification and trust services across the European Union.
+The eIDAS Regulation (EU) 910/2014, concerning electronic identification and trust services, came into effect in the EU on 1 July 2016.
+It aims to facilitate secure electronic transactions and establish a standardized framework for electronic identification and trust services across the European Union.
+The regulation applies to providers of electronic identification (eID), electronic signatures, electronic seals, timestamping services, electronic delivery service certificates, and website authentication services.

-The amendments represents a significant expansion of the scope of the regulation; member states are not only required to recognize, but also to provide means of electronic identification, and the scope is extended to cover new types of trust services as well as the implementation of a new digital wallet.
-This wallet, in addition to serving as a high-level eID solution, can also include certified attributes such as driver’s licenses, diplomas, vaccine passports and more.
+On 20 May 2024, amendments to the framework (Regulation 2024/1182) came into effect, significantly expanding the regulation’s scope.
+Member states are now required not only to recognize but also to provide means of electronic identification.
+The scope extends to new types of trust services and includes the implementation of a new digital wallet.
+This wallet serves as a high-level eID solution and can include certified attributes such as driver’s licenses, diplomas, vaccine passports, and more.

 Relevance